Guide

 • Batch similar tickets.
 Group emails with similar questions and draft one template response, then personalize per recipient.

 • Track response quality.
-Periodically review sent replies to identify knowledge base gaps or recurring questions that need new articles.
+Review sent replies weekly to identify knowledge base gaps or recurring questions that need new articles.

 FAQ